 The Way to Get a Righteous Restaurant Rec at Your Hotel

 Simply ask the bartender instead of the concierge.
 Why?
-He or she is the true insider in the local restaurant scene.
+They are the true insiders in the local restaurant scene.
 And unlike the concierge, has nothing to gain from referring you.

 Hotel guest, please act like the classy person you are.
 Do not ask your concierge to be your personal organizer or guinea pig.
 Refrain from requesting that he or she: take your dog for a walk outside your pet-friendly hotel; to be your personal shopper or messenger; to save you a trip to your room by stashing your shopping bags or other stuff while you dine, shop, or gamble; to try on a gift you just bought; to introduce you to another guest, or to divulge a name or room number.